No. 4 Ohio State holds off No. 15 TCU 40-28 after quick TDs | New Country 923

 THE TAKEAWAY

-Ohio State: The Buckeyes went undefeated without Meyer, who completed his three-game suspension for mismanaging domestic-abuse allegations and other misconduct by former assistant Zach Smith.
-Ohio State and Haskins, the sophomore quarterback starting his third game, passed their biggest tests.
+Ohio State: Ohio State and Haskins, the sophomore quarterback starting his third game, passed their biggest tests.
 Haskins (24 of 38 for 344 yards and two TDs) was able to withstand the pressure by defensive end Ben Banogu and the Frogs.

+“I go against the best defense in the country every day in practice,” Haskins said.

 TCU: The Horned Frogs overcame some early mistakes, including a holding call that wiped out a touchdown run before a missed field.
-Except for Robinson’s bad throw that Ohio State capitalized on and a late interception, TCU’s sophomore quarterback was solid.
-He finished 24 of 40 for 308 yards and a touchdown.
+Robinson was involved in all three turnovers (two interceptions and the fumble on the sack), but the sophomore quarterback was solid going 24-of-40 for 308 yards and a touchdown.
+“We had a shovel pass call, probably our fault,” Patterson said.
+“As far as looking at everything else, I thought he handled things really well.”

 UP NEXT